 - Outdoor Blanket

-I always carry a picnic blanket in my car that’s a soft cotton plaid on one side and water-resistant on the other.
-I use it to sit on during games, as place to keep my other children contained during practices, to cuddle up in during the cooler months, and as a barrier to protect my seats when the dog comes with us.
+I always carry a picnic blanket in my car that’s soft cotton plaid on one side and water-resistant on the other.
+I use it to sit on during games, as a place to keep my other children contained during practices, to cuddle up during the cooler months, and as a barrier to protect my seats when the dog comes with us.

 It’s super easy to clean – just throw it in the washer and it’s ready for more adventures.
 Everyone needs a travel or picnic blanket!

-Sports means lots of outdoor time, most of the time, there’s grass involved – which can be in issue with children who have grass sensitivity or other allergies.
+Sports means lots of outdoor time, but most of the time, there’s grass involved – which can be an issue with children who have grass sensitivity or other allergies.
 If your kids have allergies, Benadryl is a must.
 It’s also good to have on hand in case of a bee sting or other insect bite.